Wind-WindKids/winding/samples/sophieandwind/winter.md

 @left: page, text
 In the Waymo, Wind typed on the screen: “Sunnyvale.”

 Sophie snorted.
 “That’s not a real place.”

-“It’s real — sun makes wind, remember?”
-Wind grinned.
-“You’ll see.”
+“It’s real — sun makes wind, remember?
+You’ll see.
+We’re in Silicon Valley — this is where your iPhone was created.
+We’ll even drive past Apple today.”

+He leaned back, grinning.
+“And my home here is in Hidden Valley… inside Silicon Valley.
+Used to be a sand mine.
+They filled it in, built houses about fifty years ago.”

 The Waymo eased forward, merging into the stream of cars, then slid toward the airport exit.